whatkairos/5th-grade/William Wilberforce.md

 What was the society for Bettering the Condition of the poor?

-It is a team that helps the children take out some of their working hours.
+It is a team that helps the poor children take out some of their working hours.

  Do you think it was a good thing that Wilberforce helped found the Society for Bettering the Condition of the Poor?
  Why or why not? give me some examples.